-(1) This information is based on a Schedule 13G dated as of December 31, 2021 and filed on February 2, 2022.
-Victory Capital Management Inc. has sole voting power with respect to 684,049 of the shares and sole dispositive power with respect to all of the listed shares.
+(1) This information is based on a Schedule 13G/A dated as of December 31, 2022 and filed on February 14, 2023.
+AllianceBernstein L.P. has sole voting power with respect to 886,556 of the shares and sole dispositive power with respect to all of the listed shares.

-- (4) This information is based on a Schedule 13G dated as of December 31, 2021 and filed on February 10, 2022.
-Jennison Associates LLC ("Jennison") furnishes investment advice to several investment companies, insurance separate accounts, and institutional clients ("Managed Portfolios").
+- (4) This information is based on a Schedule 13G/A dated as of December 31, 2022 and filed on February 14, 2023.
+The shares listed in the table are beneficially owned by the following subsidiaries of Prudential Financial, Inc.: Jennison Associates LLC and PGIM Quantitative Solutions LLC.
+Prudential Financial, Inc.: has sole voting and dispositive power with respect to 14,618 of the listed shares and shared voting and dispositive power with respect to 548,521 of the listed shares.
+Jennison Associates LLC ("Jennison"), a subsidiary of Prudential, 466 Lexington Avenue, New York, NY 10017, reported to the SEC on a Schedule 13G/A dated as of December 31, 2022 and filed on February 27, 2023, that they have sole voting and shared dispositive power over 562,459 of the listed shares.
+The shares reported for Prudential are inclusive of those held by Jennison.
+Jennison furnishes investment advice to several investment companies, insurance separate accounts, and institutional clients ("Managed Portfolios").
 As a result of its role as investment adviser of the Managed Portfolios, Jennison may be deemed to be the beneficial owner of the shares of the Company's common stock held by such Managed Portfolios.
-Prudential Financial, Inc. indirectly owns 100% of the equity interests of Jennison.
-As a result, Prudential may be deemed to have the power to exercise or to direct the exercise of such voting and/or dispositive power that Jennison may have with respect to the common stock held by its Managed Portfolios.
-Jennison does not file jointly with Prudential Financial, Inc. Jennison has sole voting and dispositive power with respect to all of the listed shares. - (5) This information is based on a Schedule 13G dated as of December 29, 2021 and filed on January 10, 2022.
-Each of Adage Capital Partners, L.P., Adage Capital Partners GP, L.L.C., Adage Capital Advisors, L.L.C., Robert Atchinson and Phillip Gross have shared voting and dispositive power with respect to all of the listed shares. - (6) This information is based on a Schedule 13G dated as of December 31, 2021 and filed on February 9, 2022.
-The Vanguard Group has shared voting power with respect to 17,325 shares, sole dispositive power with respect to 488,897 shares and shared dispositive power with respect to 23,601 shares. - (7) This information is based on a Schedule 13G dated as of March 29, 2022 and filed on April 8, 2022.
-Each of Soviero Master Fund, LP, Soviero Advisors, LLC, Soviero Asset Management, LP, Soviero GP, LLC and Thomas Soviero have shared voting and dispositive power with respect to all of the listed shares. - (8) This information is based on a Schedule 13G/A dated as of December 31, 2021 and filed on February 8, 2022.
+As a result, Prudential may be deemed to have the power to exercise or to direct the exercise of such voting and/or dispositive power that Jennison may have with respect to the common stock held by its Managed Portfolios. - (5) This information is based on a Schedule 13G/A dated as of December 30, 2022 and filed on February 10, 2023.
 Dimensional Fund Advisors LP ("Dimensional") is an investment adviser and furnishes investment advice to four investment companies and serves as investment manager or sub-adviser to certain other commingled funds, group trusts and separate accounts (collectively the "Funds").
 In certain cases, subsidiaries of Dimensional may act as an adviser or sub-adviser to certain Funds, and as such may be deemed to be the beneficial owner of shares held by the Funds.
-Dimensional has sole voting power with respect to 443,630 shares and sole dispositive power with respect to all of the listed shares.

-(2) This information is based on a Schedule 13G/A dated as of December 31, 2021 and filed on February 14, 2022.
-The shares listed in the table are beneficially owned by the following subsidiaries of Prudential Financial, Inc.: The Prudential Insurance Company of America; Prudential Retirement Insurance and Annuity Company; Jennison Associates LLC; PGIM, Inc.; and PGIM Quantitative Solutions LLC.
-Prudential Financial, Inc. has sole voting and dispositive power with respect to 14,471 shares and shared voting and dispositive power with respect to 626,916 shares.
+Dimensional has sole voting power with respect to 490,445 of the listed shares and sole dispositive power with respect to all of the listed shares. - (6) This information is based on a Schedule 13G/A dated as of December 30, 2022 and filed on February 9, 2023.
+The Vanguard Group has shared voting power with respect to 4,513 shares, sole dispositive power with respect to 420,179 shares and shared dispositive power with respect to 7,945 of the listed shares.